Exchange Delivery Settlement Price Intraday Auction

-The prime purpose of the auction is to concentrate liquidity in the constituent securities and establish a price for Turquoise and NYSE Liffe’s expiring index contracts.
-Turquoise and NYSE Liffe declare the final settlement price (the EDSP) against which all outstanding open positions in that delivery/expiry month are settled.
+The prime purpose of the auction is to concentrate liquidity in the constituent securities and establish a price for the London Stock Exchange Derivatives Market and NYSE Liffe’s expiring index contracts.
+The London Stock Exchange Derivatives Market and NYSE Liffe declare the final settlement price (the EDSP) against which all outstanding open positions in that delivery/expiry month are settled.

 The current EDSP intra-day auction follows the same functionality as the London Stock Exchange’s daily closing auction process with the variation that tighter price monitoring parameters are applied.

 A single 2 minute market order extension is invoked if the auction matching process would result in market orders remaining unexecuted on the order book.

 If the uncrossing price of a security is calculated to be more than a pre-determined percentage away from the security’s previous electronic execution value, a 5 minute price monitoring extension will occur.
 The relevant thresholds for a specific trading sector can be found in the “Sector Breakdown” worksheet of the Millennium Exchange Business Parameters document, which is available as a download on the Trading Services page of the website.